Phase6/Android-Dynamic-Tab-Controller/README.md

 The tabs can scroll independently from the swiping action of the ViewPager.

-Clicking a tab will cycle the ViewPager to the approriate content fragment.
+Clicking a tab will cycle the ViewPager to the appropriate content fragment.

-Swiping the ViewPager will activate and scroll to the approriate tab fragment.
+Swiping the ViewPager will activate and scroll to the appropriate tab fragment.